Stop That Draft: 8 Ways to Keep Winter Chills Out

 7. Choose awning or casement windows.
 There is a lot of talk about choosing insulated windows (which definitely helps!), but did you know that the style of your windows can affect how drafty they are?
 Some of the most common window types, including single- and double-hung and sliding windows, tend to leak a bit of air.
 Awning, casement and fixed windows provide the tightest seal.

 8. Let the sun shine in.
 Be sure to open any curtains on south-facing windows during the day to let the sun warm your rooms.
-If your southern windows do not get much sun (because trees or shrubs are blocking the light, for example), consider moving or removing them.

 Other stories you might like